qiphy/talentflow/README.md

 - Giving candidates a transparent, guided path to submitting strong applications
 - Centralising user management, dashboards, and application tracking in one platform

-TalentFlow combines a FastAPI backend, Supabase for authentication and data storage, and an AI model via OpenRouter to turn raw application data into meaningful hiring recommendations.
+TalentFlow combines a FastAPI backend, Supabase for authentication and data storage, and an AI model via Ilmu API to turn raw application data into meaningful hiring recommendations.

 ---